ManuelRuiFranco8/Mininet-WiFi_Live_Content_Delivery_Network_with_RYU_SDN_Control/README.md

 2. Static service differentiation between endpoints (i.e., certain endpoints will receive low-quality streams, while other will receive high-quality streams);
 A thread also keeps track in real time of drones energy consumption according to received notifications and theoretical models, sending mobility commands to drones on a TCP socket opened on localhost:8080.
 Controller also proactively installs flow rules and group rules for IPv4 broadcasting and installs reactively flow rules for ARP traffic and IPv4 unicast traffic.
 File *ControllerLog.txt* records all rules installed by the controller on APs.
-File *MobilityLog.txt* records all received position notifications and all transmitted mobility commands.
-File *BandwidthLog.txt* records all received channel occupation feedbacks.
+File *MobilityLog.txt* records all position notifications received from drones and all transmitted mobility commands sent to drones.
+File *BandwidthLog.txt* records all channel occupation feedbacks received from drones.

 *Results.py* collects real-time statistics (transmitted/received bitrate) from virtual L2 interfaces of APs into numpy series, plotting them with Matplotlib and saving them to .png.